zyddora/zyddora.github.io/_posts/2016-01-09-deep-learning-tv-notes.markdown

 ---

-## Recursive Neural Tensor Nets – Ep.
-11
+## Recursive Neural Tensor Nets Ep11

 **RNTNs**: by Richard Socher [@MetaMind](https://www.metamind.io/).
 To discover the hierarchical structure of a set of data, such as the parse trees of a group of sentences.
 They were designed for **sentiment analysis**.